Roccasecca

 Roccasecca is a town and comune in the Province of Frosinone, in the Lazio region of central Italy.
-It is the birthplace of Thomas Aquinas and Marco Conte.
+It is the birthplace of Thomas Aquinas.

 History

 The history of Roccasecca is tightly bound to its strategic position, a "dry rocca" at the entrance to two narrow defiles that give access to the Valle di Comino below the slopes of Monte Asprano, whose elevation at 553 m provides a natural position to control the wide Valle del Liri.
 Remains of archaic perimeter walling attest to an early fortified presence around the site.
 Roccasecca served as a way station for ancient Roman legions and invading armies crossing the River Melfa, spanned by three ancient bridges there, remains of which still exist.
 However, the Medieval commune truly began in the early Middle Ages.

 It is commonly remembered that St. Thomas Aquinas was born at Roccasecca in 1225, in the castle of his father Landulf, Count of Aquino, which was an important defensive structure that Manso, Abbot of Monte Cassino erected in 994 as part of the outward defenses of the Abbey, it being some kilometres distant.
 The Abbot entrusted the fortified rocca to a collateral branch of the Counts of Aquino, whose primary seat at Aquino lies 8 km to the south; they retained their custody of the fortification through numerous battles, throughout the centuries.